 Daniela specializes in land use regulation.
 Prior to joining, Daniela was a research fellow at the University of Konstanz, Germany, a visiting scholar at George Washington University, and has worked as a specialist for human rights and gender with the German Development Cooperation (GIZ) in Tanzania.
 Daniela studied political science and public administration in Konstanz, Madrid, and Toronto.
 She holds a PhD in political science with a focus on political economy from the University of Konstanz.
 With a regional emphasis on sub-Saharan Africa, Daniela’s research focuses on customary institutions, (good) land governance, rural development, and the effectiveness of legal regulations.
 She is fluent in German and conversant in Spanish and French.

-Raian is program manager for the EBA project.
+Raian is program manager for the Enabling the Business of Agriculture project.
 Prior to joining the team in 2013, Mr. Divanbeigi focused on business regulation at the World Bank’s Doing Business unit.
 Before joining the World Bank Group he worked as an economist for ActionAid International and the Italian government, where he advised on policy coherence and aid effectiveness.
 Mr. Divanbeigi holds a master's degree in Development Economics and a bachelor's degree in Economic Development and International Cooperation from the University of Florence.
 He also holds a diploma in multidimensional poverty and inequality measurement from Oxford University.

 Edna specializes in the regulation of veterinary medicinal products and animal feed.
 Prior to joining the team, Edna worked with the Corporate Executive Board, a best practices research firm for Fortune 500 and 100 business companies, the World Bank Group’s Independent Evaluation Group on private sector project evaluations and the UN Food and Agriculture Organization with the Iraq country office.
 Edna holds a master's degree in International Relations and Economics with a degree focusing on finance and development from Johns Hopkins School of Advanced International Studies.

-Marina coordinates production of the project's reports.
+Marina coordinates production of the Enabling the Business of Agriculture reports.
 Prior to joining the team, Marina was a Research Fellow at George Washington University.
 Previously she worked for GSM Association in London and European Parliament in Brussels.
 Marina has experience in research and emerging economies.
 She holds a Master of Philosophy in Innovation, Strategy and Organization from the University of Cambridge, UK and a Master in Advanced European Studies and International Relations from the European Institute, France.
 Marina is fluent in French and Russian.

 Maksat specializes in agricultural mechanization.
 Prior to joining the World Bank Group, Maksat worked with the German Federal Enterprise for International Cooperation (GIZ) as a team leader for regional trade facilitation program in the Kyrgyz Republic.
 He advised public sector institutions and focused on building foreign trade Single Windows, support to national quality infrastructure and quality management systems for SMEs.
 Maksat also has experience with retail banking sector in Kazakhstan.
 Maksat holds Master’s degree in Public Policy from University of Maryland (USA) and Bachelor’s degree in Economics from American University in Central Asia.
 He is fluent in English, Russian and Kyrgyz.